vientang/meetup-softball/contributing.md

 - [Gatsby CLI](https://www.gatsbyjs.org/tutorial/part-zero/#install-the-gatsby-cli): `npm install -g gatsby-cli`
 - [AWS Amplify CLI](https://aws-amplify.github.io/docs/): `npm install -g @aws-amplify/cli`

+1. Fork the repo
+2. Clone your fork
+3. Create a branch

 **Set up AWS Amplify backend configurations (just once).**
 You'll need some configuration for Amplify to work in your project.
 This file is ignored in the the checkin process so I'll connect with you about it.
 Hit me up.

-1. Fork the repo
-2. Clone your fork
-3. Create a branch
+### Amplify setup

+1. Run `amplify configure` to set up local machine with AWS backend [Amplfy Configure Documentation](https://aws-amplify.github.io/docs/cli/init#amplify-configure)
+2. Run `amplify configure project`
+3. Run `amplify push`

+### Project setup

-4. Run `npm install`
+1. Run `npm install`
-5. Run `npm run setup`.
+2. Run `npm run setup`.
 If everything works, then you're ready to make changes.
-6. Run `npm run test:watch`
+3. Run `npm run test:watch` (optional)
-7. Run `npm run start`
+4. Run `npm run start`
-7. Make your changes and review them at `localhost:8000`
+5. Make your changes and review them at `localhost:8000`
-8. If you get things working, add your changed files with `git add .` and then commit your changes with `git commit`.
+6. If you get things working, add your changed files with `git add .` and then commit your changes with `git commit`.
 You'll get an interactive prompt for creating a commit message.
 Alternatively, you can write your commit message with the `-m ` flag, like so `git commit -m "...some commit message"`
-9. Push your changes to your fork with `git push`
+7. Push your changes to your fork with `git push`
-10. Create a pull request from your repo
+8. Create a pull request from your repo
-11. Look over the code review and iterate on the solution, if needed
+9. Look over the code review and iterate on the solution, if needed
-12. Your code is merged! 🎉 🎊
+10. Your code is merged! 🎉 🎊